o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-metrics/cpp-api.md

 ---
-linktitle: Using C++ API
+linktitle: Using the C++ API
-title: Using C++ API with the AWS Metrics Gem
+title: Using the C++ API with the AWS Metrics Gem
 description: Get an overview of using the C++ API with the AWS Metrics Gem in Open 3D Engine (O3DE).
 toc: true
 weight: 400